States Should Permit Remote Online Notarizations for Real Estate Transactions

 Notarial acts are a necessary component of the residential loan closing process.
 As the industry continues to serve consumers' needs by using online, mobile and other electronic means, it has become clear that certain state-based notarial laws and regulations are inadequate to support this technology shift.
 The limitations with existing laws may result in increased risk to MBA members that seek to serve their customers through the use of these technologies.

 - Consumers who want to take advantage of the convenience of remote online notarizations do not have the same options in all states.

 - The real estate finance industry must navigate the evolving, but incongruent, landscape among states which can add to avoidable costs that are ultimately passed on to customers.

-- Among the states which have enacted legislation to permit remote online notarizations are: Virginia, Montana, Texas, and Nevada.
+- Among the states which have enacted legislation to permit remote online notarizations are: Indiana, Michigan, Minnesota, Montana, Nevada, Texas, Tennessee, Vermont and Virginia.
 However not all of these states have approached the issue in the same manner.

 - Lenders and other industry parties to a real estate transaction have uncertainty about their risk as mortgage documentation may change from hard copy to digital and back again at different points in the loan closing and post-closing process.

 - Secretaries of State in states which have recently enacted legislation permitting remote online notarial acts are beginning to promulgate regulations to establish standards, for example, for verifying a consumer's identity or for electronic record storage.
 The real estate finance industry must have a unified, informed and coordinated response to ensure maximum consistency across state requirements.